Advanced Topics

 What is Middleware?

 Middleware allows you to run code before (and optionally after) MCP requests are processed.
-This is useful for:

 • Authentication - Validate tokens and set user context